What is “Bariatrics”?

 Are there any activity restrictions after gastric bypass?
 After sleeve gastrectomy?

 The activity restriction is the same for both procedures.
 You may not lift anything weighing over 30 pounds for two weeks.
-You may start walking, biking and becoming more active.
-However, you may not swim for two weeks.
+Patients usually start walking, biking, swimming and becoming more active around two weeks after surgery.

 When can I return to work after gastric bypass surgery?
 After sleeve gastrectomy?